Itiviti/gradle-ikvm-plugin/README.md

 It supports various IKVM flags, and also allows for .Net API documentation generation.

 ## Main Features
-- Wrapper around IKVM
+- Command line wrapper around IKVM.
-- Supports all IKVM flags
+- Supports all IKVM flags.
-- Easy way to include 3rd party DLLs into the build process
+- Easy way to include 3rd party DLLs into the build process.
-- Is able to IKVM on the fly which is quite handy when it used on a CI
+- No need to install IKVM locally as it can be downloaded during the build process.
+Handy for CI Enviroments.
-- Works on Unix & Mac by using [Mono](http://www.mono-project.com/)
+- Works also on Unix & Mac by using [Mono](http://www.mono-project.com/).

 Below tasks are provided by the plugin: